This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 If you’re deficient, it might lead to a sluggish thyroid, which can sometimes cause weight gain.

 Certain studies have investigated the use of selenium supplements for the treatment of dozens of conditions that range from asthma to arthritis, thyroid disorder and Alzheimer’s.
-The risk of these conditions increase as we age, but high-antioxidant intake and consumption of essential vitamins and minerals can help defend the body and may contribute to a longer life.
+The risks of these conditions increase as we age, but high-antioxidant intake and consumption of essential vitamins and minerals can help defend the body and may contribute to a longer life.

 For example, a number of studies suggest that higher intake of selenium (and other antioxidants) offers protection against cognitive decline and conditions such as Alzheimer’s disease.
-A 2019 meta-analysis uncovered evidence for a significant decrease of selenium status in adults with Alzheimer’s compared to to those without it, supporting the mineral’s antioxidant role and the involvement of oxidative stress in neurological impairment.
+A 2019 meta-analysis uncovered evidence for a significant decrease of selenium status in adults with Alzheimer’s compared to those without it, supporting the mineral’s antioxidant role and the involvement of oxidative stress in neurological impairment.

 Experts think that supplementation may be a useful add-on treatment to medication for patients with chronic asthma.
 However, more research is needed before this becomes a regular practice, as researchers have yet to determine the mineral’s full effect on lung function.